Home Collections Arbitrage Funds in India 2025: Meaning, Taxation, Risks, Benefits & More

-In the dynamic financial landscape of 2024, Indian investors are increasingly turning towards arbitrage funds for risk-averse profits.
+In the dynamic financial landscape in India, investors are increasingly turning towards arbitrage funds for risk-averse profits.
 Arbitrage funds in India offer investors a unique opportunity to profit from market inefficiencies without taking on significant risk.
 These funds can be an attractive investment option during periods of market volatility.
+In this blog, we will explore the meaning of arbitrage funds and the best arbitrage mutual funds in India, offering insights into their features, advantages, risks, and other tips and strategies.

 Top Arbitrage Mutual Funds in India Based on 5Y CAGR

-Disclaimer: Please note that the above list is for educational purposes only, and is not recommendatory.
+Disclaimer: Please note that the above table is for educational purposes only, and is not recommendatory.
 Please do your own research or consult your financial advisor before investing.
+The data is derived from Tickertape Stock Screener and is subject to real-time updates.

 🚀 Pro Tip: You can use Tickertape’s Mutual Fund Screener to research and evaluate funds with over 50+ pre-loaded filters and parameters.